Last Updated on February 25, 2021 by Maggie Sutton

 A single-family home is a detached building built on a lot.
 They are the most common type of house; around 70 percent of Americans live in a single-family home.

-The benefits of owning a single-family home is it includes the freedom to remodel the home as you choose.
+The benefits of owning a single-family home is it includes the freedom to remodel the home as you choose, either by yourself or with the help of contractors, like this company who offer a variety of Home Painting Services.
 There are no landlords to provide you with rules and guidelines for living in your home.
 You also get the privacy that comes from living in a detached building, meaning no shared walls with your neighbors.
 Single-family homes are typically bigger than other types of houses and will often have a front and back yard.

 When it comes time to sell your house, a single-family home will maintain its resale value better than a condo or townhome.
 A single-family home also tends to sell easier than a condo or townhome.
 Most of the time, this is because there is not necessarily a homeowners association (HOA) costs or regulations tied to the property, although some single-family homes are built in neighborhoods that do have a HOA.